-People with an allergy to peanuts or tree nuts may be able to eat sunflower seeds.
-However, if a person has any doubts, they should speak with an allergist.
+People with a peanut or tree nut allergy may be able to eat sunflower seeds.
+Sunflower seeds are not nuts, but nuts and seeds share some properties.
+If a person has any doubts, they should speak with an allergist.

 This article reviews whether or not those with peanut or tree nut allergies can eat sunflower seeds.
 It also looks at signs a person may be allergic to sunflower seeds and what to do if they go into anaphylactic shock.